 Gender and Judaism

-Seminar will meet in April and May only, with two introductory meetings during the third week of February (February 20, 22).
-All sem-inar meetings are scheduled for Wednesday and Friday mornings, 9:40am-12:30pm.
+Seminar will meet in April and May only.
+All seminar meetings are scheduled for Wednesday and Friday mornings, 9:40am-12:30pm.

 Jewish Mysticism (D. Aranoff)